 Common Name: Barilla Plant

-Salsola soda is a Annual up to 0.60 metres tall.
+Salsola soda is an annual plant that can grow up to 0.60 metres tall.

 Europe - Mediterranean to W. Asia.